-- 4. Additional Agenda Items.
+4. Additional Agenda Items.
 If, after the closed session agenda has been published in compliance with this section, any additional pending litigation (under paragraph E of Section 807) matters arise, the postponement of which will prevent the Governing Board or the Governing Board committee from complying with any statutory, court-ordered, or other legally imposed deadline, the Governing Board or Governing Board committee may proceed to discuss those matters in closed session and shall publicly announce in the open session of the meeting the title of, or otherwise specifically identify, the litigation to be discussed.
-Such an announcement shall be deemed to comply fully with the requirements of this section. - 5.
-Privacy Concerns.
-Nothing in this section shall require or authorize the giving of names or other information that would constitute an invasion of privacy or otherwise unnecessarily divulge the particular facts concerning the closed session. - G. Continuance or recontinuance of hearing.
+Such an announcement shall be deemed to comply fully with the requirements of this section.

+5. Privacy Concerns.
+Nothing in this section shall require or authorize the giving of names or other information that would constitute an invasion of privacy or otherwise unnecessarily divulge the particular facts concerning the closed session.

+G. Continuance or recontinuance of hearing.
 Any hearing being held, or noticed or ordered to be held by the Governing Board or a Governing Board committee at any meeting may by order or notice of continuance be continued or recontinued to any subsequent meeting of the Governing Board or the Governing Board committee which is noticed pursuant to Sections 807.2, 807.3, or 807.4.
-A copy of the order or notice of continuance shall be conspicuously posted on or near the door of the place where the hearing was held within 24 hours after the time of the continuance; provided, that if the hearing is continued to a time less than 24 hours after the time specified in the order or notice of hearing, a copy of the order or notice of continuance of hearing shall be posted immediately following the meeting at which the order or declaration of continuance was adopted or made.
-If a hearing is held in a hotel or other facility not under the control of the Governing Board or a member State, the posting requirement is waived, and the Governing Board or the Governing Board committee shall accomplish the purpose of this section through a reasonable alternative means. - H. Fees.
-No fees may be charged by the Governing Board for providing a notice required by Sections 807.2, 807.3, or 807.4 or for carrying out any provision of this rule, except as specifically authorized pursuant to this rule. - I. Complaints regarding public participation rule.
+A copy of the order or notice of continuance shall be conspicuously posted on or near the door of the place where the hearing was held within 24 hours after the time of the continuance; provided, that if the hearing, a copy of the order or notice of continuance of hearing shall be posted immediately following the meeting at which the order or declaration of continuance was adopted or made.
+If a hearing is held in a hotel or other facility not under the Governing Board or the Governing Board committee shall accomplish the purpose of this section through a reasonable alternative means.

+H. Fees.
+No fees may be charged by the Governing Board for providing a notice required by Sections 807.2, 807.3, or 807.4 or for carrying out any provision of this rule, except as specifically authorized pursuant to this rule.

+I. Complaints regarding public participation rule.
 Complaints involving alleged failures of the Governing Board or a Governing Board committee to adhere to the policies expressed herein shall be directed to the Executive Director of the Governing Board.
 Upon receipt of any complaint, the Executive Director shall immediately forward a copy of the complaint to each member of the Governing Board.
 Thereafter, the Executive Director shall conduct or have conducted an investigation of the complaint and prepare a report of findings and recommendations for any remedial steps which may be necessary to implement the letter and spirit of this rule.
-A copy of this report shall be forwarded to each member of the Governing Board within 45 days of receipt of the complaint and the matter shall be scheduled for discussion and possible action at the next meeting of the Governing Board or the Executive Committee, whichever occurs first. - J. Prohibition against use of certain facilities.
+A copy of this report shall be forwarded to each member of the Governing Board within 45 days of receipt of the complaint and the matter shall be scheduled for discussion and possible action at the next meeting of the Governing Board or the Executive Committee, whichever occurs first.

+J. Prohibition against use of certain facilities.
 The Governing Board or a Governing Board committee shall not conduct any meeting, conference, or other function in any facility that prohibits the admittance of any person, or persons, on the basis of race, religious creed, color, national origin, ancestry, sexual orientation or sex.